Instrument destruction

+The guitarist of a screamo band destroys her instrument on stage.

 The destruction of musical instruments is an act performed by a few pop, rock and other musicians during live performances, particularly at the end of the gig.

 Early years

 The act of destroying instruments has origins in animation performances as far back as the 1930's.
-Some of the very first footage of instrument destruction (guitar smashing) can be viewed in The Old Mill Pond an animated short film from the Happy Harmonies series, directed by Hugh Harman for the Metro-Goldwyn-Mayer cartoon studio.
+Some of the very first footage of instrument destruction (guitar smashing) can be viewed in The Old Mill Pond, an animated short film from the Happy Harmonies series, directed by Hugh Harman for the Metro-Goldwyn-Mayer cartoon studio.

 In 1956, on the Lawrence Welk Show, a zoot-suited performer billed as "Rockin' Rocky Rockwell" did a mocking rendition of Elvis Presley's hit song "Hound Dog."
 At the conclusion of the song, he smashed an acoustic guitar over his knee, credited as the first guitar smash.
 American country musician Ira Louvin was famous for smashing mandolins that he deemed out-of-tune.
 A story about Jerry Lee Lewis alleges that in the 1950s he poured gasoline on his piano, setting it on fire, and continued to play "Great Balls of Fire".

 Jazz musician Charles Mingus, known for his fiery temper, reportedly smashed his $20,000 bass onstage in response to audience hecklers at New York's Five Spot.
 In London in 1966, a group of artists from around the world came together to participate in the first Destruction in Art Symposium (DIAS).
-The principal objective of DIAS was "to focus attention on the element of destruction in Happenings and other art forms, and to relate this destruction in society."
+The principal objective of DIAS was "to focus attention on the element of destruction in Happenings and other art forms, and to relate this destruction to society."
 Two years later, New York City hosted the second Destruction in Art Symposium at Judson Church in Greenwich Village.
 The artists who gathered around this art movement and its development were opposed to the senseless destruction of human life and landscapes engendered by the Vietnam war.